meganhsuu/meganhsuu.github.io/_projects/IS445_DataViz_HW8.md

 The transform_filter method is used to filter the data based on the selected building status, which allows users to interactively explore data for a specific building status.

 4. Interactivity:
 The dropdown menu is provided to select a specific building status.
-When a status is selected from the dropdown, the plot updates to display only the data points corresponding to that status.
+When a status is selected from the dropdown, the plot display only the data points corresponding to that status.

 #### Viz2 - Bar Chart of Building Counts by Agency Name and Building Status